XiaohangYang829/XiaohangYang829.github.io/_pages/projects.md

 importance: 3
 ---
 <div>
 This page lists some representative research works that my students and I do.
-My group is interested in developing safe, reliable, and interpretable learning algorithms for computer vision and machine autonomy.
+We are interested in developing efficient and interpretable learning algorithms for computer vision and machine autonomy.
+See more in the research portfolio pages: <a href="https://genforce.github.io/">GenForce</a> on generative modeling, <a href="https://decisionforce.github.io/">DecisionForce</a> on machine autonomy.

 </div>